Enrolment

 ENROLMENT PROCEDURES

-For enrolment at Mother Teresa Catholic Primary Schools you need to:
+For enrolment at Mother Teresa Catholic Primary School you need to:

 Interview